Gatecheck

 List Reports

-grype bkimminich/juice-shop:latest -o json | gatecheck ls -i grype
+grype image:tag -o json | gatecheck list --input-type grype

-Or from an existing report
+Or from file:

 Gatecheck Bundle